Menu Close

 Keep an eye on KPIs related to patient activity, such as patient retention rates and appointment attendance rates.
 Monitoring these indicators can help identify any discrepancies in patient counts early on and allow for corrective action to be taken promptly.

 Most importantly, regularly audit your data.
 Check patient records to ensure that the status of each patient is accurately reflected.
-This involves reviewing patient activity and updating statuses as necessary to ensure only truly active patients are counted
+This involves reviewing patient activity and updating statuses as necessary to ensure only truly active patients are counted.

 You should also implement a system to run the appropriate monthly reports to ensure the integrity of the data input is consistent.
 Once you have a handle on how to keep your active patient count accurate, you can start planning ways to grow your practice.